-- All of the heat pump connections must be installed as described in Chapter 6. - All valves which could impair the proper flow of the heating water in the heating circuit must be open. - The air intake and air outlet paths must be clear. - The fan must turn in the direction indicated by the arrow. - The settings of the heat pump manager must be adapted to the heating system in accordance with the operating instructions. - Ensure that the condensate drain functions properly. - The accessories pack in the switch box and the accessories pack in the area below the fan must have been removed! - The hydraulic network must be flushed correctly before installing the heat pump.
+- All of the heat pump connections must be installed as described in Chapter 6. - The transport locks on the compressor must be removed. - All valves which could impair the proper flow of the heating water in the heating circuit must be open. - The air intake and air outlet paths must be clear. - The fan must turn in the direction indicated by the arrow. - The settings of the heat pump manager must be adapted to the heating system in accordance with the operating instructions. - Ensure that the condensate drain functions properly. - The hydraulic network must be flushed correctly before installing the heat pump.
 This includes the supply line to the heat pump.
 Only when flushing is complete can the heat pump be hydraulically integrated. - The dirt traps present as standard or included for assembly must be inspected between 4 and 8 weeks after the heat pump is commissioned or changes made to the heating system and cleaned if necessary.
 Further maintenance intervals must be scheduled depending on the level of soiling, which must be defined and carried out by a suitably qualified person.